KRXV

 KRXV (98.1 FM) and KHWY (98.9 FM) are radio stations, licensed to Yermo, California and Essex, California.
-They collectively broadcast a Hot AC format branded as Highway Vibe which also simulcasts on KHYZ-HD2.
-The stations are owned by Richard Heftel's Heftel Broadcasting Company, with studios in Barstow, California.
+They collectively broadcast a hot adult contemporary format branded as Revolution Hits 98.1.
+The stations are owned by Marco Mazzoli's ANCO Media Group, with studios at Barstow Station on East Main Street in Barstow, California.

-The simulcast targets travellers to Las Vegas and Laughlin, Nevada on Interstate 15 and Interstate 40; alongside their music programming, the stations carry traffic and weather information, information and advertising for events, casinos, nightclubs, and other businesses around Southern Nevada, and businesses in the Barstow area.
-Heftel also owns the country music KIXW-FM/KIXF Highway Country, mainstream rock KHDR/KNAC Highway Rock, and dance KHYZ Vibe 99.7.
+The simulcast targets travelers to Las Vegas and Laughlin, Nevada, on Interstate 15 and Interstate 40; alongside its music programming, the stations carry traffic and weather information, information and advertising for events, casinos, nightclubs, and other businesses around Southern Nevada, and businesses in the Barstow area.